 You are using Exclaimer Cloud to deploy your signatures and would like to create a signature template that uses a Custom Font type without using the Render as Bitmap option.

 To achieve this, you need to use a technique called Fallback fonts.

-- Font stacks are used to control how the font will appear to the recipient if they do not have access to your chosen font.
+- Font stacks control how the font will appear to the recipient if they do not have access to your chosen font.

-- Fallback fonts allow you to specify websafe alternatives to fall back on if needed.
-This allows you to control how the signature appears across all devices as you can choose the most similar fallback font to your original font.
+- Fallback fonts allow you to specify web safe alternatives to fall back on if needed.
+This will enable you to control how the signature appears across all devices, as you can choose the most similar fallback font to your original font.

 If someone receives an email that includes your signature defined with a custom font, and they don't have that font type installed, the next available font type will be used.

 Example of Fallback fonts:

 Adding Fallback fonts